-he background work on the study and the development of the topic framework were conducted with input from members of the Steering Group on Social Inclusion, Digitalisation and Young People.
-The Steering Group consists of representatives from organisations and institutions across Europe, including, besides the EU-Council of Europe youth partnership: the European Commission, Advisory Council on Youth of the Council of Europe, Finnish Ministry of Education, SALTO Inclusion and Diversity, Eurodesk, ERYICA, European Youth Forum, Open Data Foundation, All Digital, British Youth Council, Plan de Alfabetización Tecnológica de Extremadura, Social DOers, Estonian Youth Work Centre (ENTK), Pool of European Youth Researchers (PEYR) and independent experts.
-The study data were collected with the support of the correspondents of the European Knowledge Centre for Youth Policy (EKCYP) and youth organisations across Europe, without whose contribution this study would not have been possible.
+The background work on the study and the development of the framework on the topic were conducted with the input from the members of the Steering Group on Social Inclusion, Digitalisation and Young People.
+The Steering Group consists of representatives of organisations and institutions across Europe, including, besides the EU-Council of Europe youth partnership: European Commission, Advisory Council on Youth of the Council of Europe, Finish Ministry of Education, SALTO Inclusion and Diversity, Eurodesk, ERYICA, European Youth Forum, Open Data Foundation, All Digital, British Youth Council, Plan de Alfabetización Tecnológica de Extremadura, Social DOers, Estonian Youth Work Centre (ENTK), Pool of European Youth Researchers and independent experts.
+Data for the study was collected with the support of the correspondents of the European Knowledge Centre on Youth Policy (EKCYP) and youth organisations across Europe, without whose contribution this study would not be possible.